Skip to main content

 Agentic AI Adoption Is Exploding

-Enterprises are not just experimenting—they’re scaling:
+Enterprises are not just experimenting—they’re scaling these technologies across mission-critical operations.

-• 87% automation rates achievable with agentic systems, far above RPA’s 55–60%
+• 87% automation rates achievable with agentic systems, far above RPA’s typical 55–60%

 How Agentic AI Works Inside Modern Workflows